 If we have specific or particular needs, we’ll list them below.
 Please check back, frequently as the list will change as we move forward, Thank you for your many kindnesses!

 - The St. Ann Conference remains active in aiding those who need our help.
 The food pantry is still open, albeit with procedures implemented to reduce the exposure of both our neighbors and our members.
 We have suspended home visits, but we are still responding to neighbors in need who call into our helpline at (302) 236-9279.

-- Our next meeting will be held on Tuesday, May 11 at 9:30 a.m via Zoom.
+- No formal meetings will be held during the summer months of July and August.
+We will post the date and time of our next meeting in September when available.
 New members or interested parties are always welcome to join us.
 If you are interested, please see a SVdP member or call our hotline at (302) 236-9279.

 New members or interested parties are always welcome to join us at our meetings.
 However, because of the restrictions imposed by the pandemic, we may be meeting via Zoom.
 If you are interested in joining or if you have any questions, please call our hotline number (302) 236-9279, and we’ll be more than happy to introduce ourselves.

 If you wish to contribute to our work by a check, please make it out to the Society of St. Vincent de Paul, and mail it to the Society at P.O.
 Box 879, Ocean View, DE 19970.
 Alternatively, you may use one of the special St. Vincent envelopes (with the tan stripe), now available at the entrance to Church or in your bi-monthly parish envelope package; and drop that envelope in any collection basket.